NotIsaacTwinkleToes/DefenceTowers/ConfigOptions.md

 Piercing level the arrow has.
 AKA how many entities the arrow will go through
 ### Knockback: 0
 Knockback level of an arrow
+### Fire
-### Fire.Fire: false
+    Fire: false
+    Ticks: 20
-If the arrow should be on fire
+Fire - If the arrow should be on fire

-### Fire.Ticks: 20
-How long an entity should be set on fire for.
+Ticks - How long an entity should be set on fire for.
 ### Bounce: 0
 How many times an arrow will bounce